 [Wait, that’s it?]
 Eun interjected.
 [What the hell kind of tribute is that?]

-The Timekeeper directed his gaze at her, causing her to blush a couple of shades brighter.
-[Every day, almost without fail, I impose linearity on Bloom-side phenomena.
+The Timekeeper directed his gaze at her, causing her to blush a couple shades brighter.
+[Every moment of every day, I impose linearity on Bloom-side phenomena.
 When someone expresses a contrary sentiment, it’s a welcome change.]

 [He also manufactures certain compounds that rebalance the forces behind your reality.
-If it weren’t for him and others like him, then said forces would congeal into a tyranny of order; they’d destroy any semblance of novelty or newness.
-I’m a self-aware velocity, if you want to get poetic about it.]
+If it weren’t for him and others like him, then said forces would congeal into a tyranny of order; they’d destroy any semblance of novelty or vicissitude.
+I’m a self-aware velocity, if you want to be poetic about it.]

 [Compounds…you mean psychedelics.]
 Eun projected.